By Shelby Deering | Photography by Holly Leitner

 Quinn’s Lake Geneva Haven retreats focus on gentle movement, such as yoga, and vision exercises that help participants reflect on different areas of their lives “to determine what fulfillment looks like to them.”
 This can even include sessions on design psychology to help participants learn how to create a home environment that supports their wellbeing.

-Steidl and Groh, who will host their next Empowered Retreat in the Lake Geneva area from April 1‐3, often include sunrise yoga, breathwork, sound baths, hikes, cooking lessons and chef- prepared meals.
+Steidl and Groh, who hosted their Empowered Retreat in the Lake Geneva area in April 2022, often include sunrise yoga, breathwork, sound baths, hikes, cooking lessons and chef-prepared meals.

-And according to Sell at the GLWA, this year’s Women’s Weekend Lake Geneva will feature a “Roaring ’20s” theme, starting with a kick-off party at the Riviera Ballroom.
-Throughout the weekend, the GLWA will sponsor a variety of related events that fall under four categories — Wellness, Education/Learning, Empowerment and Socializing — including yoga sessions, historic walking tours, wine and food tastings, history museum talks, creativity workshops, mixology demonstrations, aromatherapy sessions and flower arranging classes.
+And according to Sell at the GLWA, the 202 Women’s Weekend Lake Geneva featured a “Roaring ’20s” theme, starting with a kick-off party at the Riviera Ballroom.
+Throughout the weekend, the GLWA sponsored a variety of related events that fall under four categories — Wellness, Education/Learning, Empowerment and Socializing — including yoga sessions, historic walking tours, wine and food tastings, history museum talks, creativity workshops, mixology demonstrations, aromatherapy sessions and flower arranging classes.

 WHAT ARE THE BENEFITS OF A RETREAT?